openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/b-granular.svg" alt="Smiley face" style="width:200px;">

 Containerization of storage software and dedicating such controller for each volume brings in maximum granularity in storage policies.
 The storage parameters can be monitored on a per volume basis and storage policies can be dynamically updated at run time to achieve the desired result for a given workload.
-The policies are tested and tuned keeping only the particular workload in mind, neighboring workloads are affected.
-The operations and maintainance of storage is greatly reduced because of this dedicated storage stack per workload
+The policies are tested and tuned keeping only the particular workload in mind, neighbouring workloads are affected.
+The operations and maintenance of storage is greatly reduced because of this dedicated storage stack per workload

 <hr>